 It is not our forte to answer whether it is better to be free than secure or be secure rather than free.
-However, we are here only to ensure that citizens are provided all the rights and liberty to the highest extent in a given situation while ensuring security at the same time.
+However, we are here only to ensure, citizens are provided all the rights and liberty to the highest extent in a given situation while ensuring security at the same time.

-There is no gainsaying that in today’s world the internet stands as the most utilized and accessible medium for exchange of information.
+There is no gainsaying, in today’s world the internet stands as the most utilized and accessible medium for exchange of information.
 The revolution within the cyberspace has been phenomenal in the past decade, wherein the limitation of storage space and accessibility of print medium has been remedied by the usage of internet.
 Modern terrorism heavily relies on the internet.
 Operations on the internet do not require substantial expenditure and are not traceable easily.
 The internet is being used to support fallacious proxy wars by raising money, recruiting and spreading propaganda/ideologies.
 The prevalence of the internet provides an easy inroad to young impressionable minds.

-“It is well-settled that where a power is required to be exercised by a certain authority in a certain way, it should be exercised in that manner or not at all, and all other modes of performance are necessarily forbidden.
+“It is well-settled, where a power is required to be exercised by a certain authority in a certain way, it should be exercised in that manner or not at all, and all other modes of performance are necessarily forbidden.
 It is all the more necessary to observe this rule where power is of a drastic nature...”

 – Hon’ble Justice N.V.
 Ramana, Anuradha Bhasin v.
 Union of India, [Writ Petition (Civil) No. 1031 of 2019].